Marking & Labeling Your Shipment

 Package Orientation

-There are also specific marking requirements for radioactive materials, poisonous dangerous goods, and dangerous goods in limited quantities.
+Specific marking requirements also apply to radioactive materials, poisonous dangerous goods, and dangerous goods in limited quantities.
 Refer to the specific sections found in 49CFR, Part 172, Subpart D.

 Labeling

-Labels identify the specific primary and subsidiary hazards posed by the materials in a dangerous goods package.
+Labels identify the specific primary and subsidiary hazards the materials pose in a dangerous goods package.
 These methods of communication rely on specific colors, codes, and pictograms to clearly and immediately identify the type of materials in the package.

-49 CFR 172.406 states labels must be printed on or affixed to a surface (other than the bottom) of the package or containment device containing the hazardous material and be located on the same surface of the package and near the proper shipping name marking, if the package dimensions are adequate.
+49 CFR 172.406 states that labels must be printed on or affixed to a surface (other than the bottom) of the package or containment device containing the hazardous material, located on the same surface of the package, and near the proper shipping name marking if the package dimensions are adequate.

 For more information on marking and labeling, see DOT Chart 17 (PDF).